Fifth generation of video game consoles: Other consoles

 FM Towns Marty, created by Fujitsu.
 Released on February 20, 1993.

 Amiga CD32, created by Commodore.
 Released on September 17, 1993.

 Playdia, created by Bandai.
 A console consisting of simple multiple choice games.
 Released in Japan on September 23, 1994.

 Casio Loopy, created by Casio.
 Released in October 1995 in Japan, targeted at female gamers.

 Apple Bandai Pippin, created by Apple and Bandai.
 Released in 1996.

-iQue Player, manufactured by iQue, a size-reduced Nintendo 64.
-Released in November 2003 only in China.
+Super A'Can, manufactured by Funtech, a Taiwanese home video game console.
+Released on 25 October 1995 only in Taiwan.

+Capcom CPS Changer, created by Capcom.
+Japan-only mail-order home version of the CP System (CPS-1) arcade hardware.
+Released in late 1994.